How to Audition & Apply

 • Reconnect with students following individual auditions

-Prospective students will begin the day with a dance class to warm up the mind and body as well as demonstrate proficiency and potential.
+Prospective students will begin the day with a dance workshop.
+This is an opportunity to demonstrate proficiency and potential.
 Please wear comfortable stretch clothing.
 There will be opportunity to change for the afternoon auditions.

 An acting class will follow, in which basic ensemble work and improvisation will be explored.
 After lunch, individual auditions will commence.